 1. SLA Alert Workflows in Slack

-These workflows alert agents and support teams of customer requests that may be about to breach SLAs.
-The image below shows an example of an alert notification from ClearFeed raised in a triage channel.
+These workflows alert agents and support teams to customer requests that may be about to breach SLAs.
+The image below shows an example of a ClearFeed alert notification raised in a triage channel.

 SLA alerts are very easy to set up in ClearFeed: